amb467/cs2770-project-e2e/README.md

 5. Download the images from each set into its corresponding data folder
 6. Generate vocabulary objects (of the class `Vocabulary` from `utils/vocab.py` for all of the VQA and VQG questions, respectively, from the training set.
 These are pickled and saved in the `data/vocab/` directory.

+### Data File Columns
+All of the data files in the `data/data_files/` directory have a header, but here is a breakdown of the columns.
+The columns are tab-delimited.

+* **image_id**
+* **score**: This is (# of COCO categories from the top five for this image) / (# of all COCO categories for this image).
+So a score of 1 means that all of the categories associated with this image are in the top five (as described in the table above).
+There are 80 COCO categories, so the score can get pretty low, though it's not 0 for any of the images listed in the data files.
+* **url**: The URL location of the image
+* **categories**: The categories from the top five that apply to this image.
+These are delimited by three dashes ('---')
+* **vqa**: The VQA questions associated with this image.
+These are delimited by three dashes ('---')
+* **vqg**: The VQG questions associated with this image.
+These are delimited by three dashes ('---')

+These files are already parsed in `utils/data_loader.py` though there will likely need to be an alteration to that code to parse out the categories.

 ### Train, Validation, and Test Set Size
 * Train: 2434 images
 * Validation: 230 images